-Shakespeare criticism "after Shakespeare" has been looking for what remains "other" and "utterly heterogeneous to his homogenized cultural body" (129).
-As Wilson rightly points out, this heterology can still be recuperated by a new form of humanism, which is of course one possible reading of the phrase "posthumanism and Shakespeare" in the title of this essay.
-Shakespeare may have become a "collapsing star" and a "black hole" (following Gary Taylor, 1990), or a "dense, retentive abyss reflecting nothing but the horror, the impotent plight of the would-be uniquely clever, honest and above all disciplined Shakespeare scholar faced with over 4,000 items lodged by the World Shakespeare Bibliography every year and the certain knowledge that any and every interpretation evaporates the instant it is written" (Wilson, 1996: 130-31); but the human and humanist urge of the Shakespeare scholar past, present and to come should never be underestimated.
-Shakespeare's "solar unassailability" is unlikely to stop engulfing humanistic scholarly labour any time soon.
-So, what to do when humanism in its most antihumanist, political and theoretical form becomes a cynical "reflex"?
-If this sounds almost like an existentialist dilemma, it probably is, and thus the call for "authentic" action cannot be far off.
-We know, thanks to Jean-Paul Sartre, that existentialism is also a humanism, a "dogged" and desperate humanism "malgré tout".
-Wilson's proposed authentic action, in fact, follows Bataille's logic in "putting [Shakespeare] back into the use circuit as shit" and "putting all of Shakespeare's shit, all that is remote, revolting, terrible, Other and so on back into play" (136).
-Shakespeare's texts thus become the "resident evil", that which cannot be recuperated by any humanism, simply because it is not (entirely) human.
-Investigations into the "inhuman" in Shakespeare have been proliferating ever since and while even these readings are not immune to a recuperation by humanism they can nevertheless no longer be called entirely human(ist).
-One might therefore suggest, they are, for want of a better word, "posthumanist".
+explaind, at the time, Shakespeare had already become a mere icon, an empty metaphor, a commodity and an "object of an institutionally channelled desire".8 Hence also Wilson's conclusion that whatever remains of Shakespeare is subject to "heterology".
+Shakespeare criticism 'after' Shakespeare has therefore been looking for what remains 'other' and "utterly heterogeneous to his homogenized cultural body".9 As Wilson rightly pointed out, this heterology can still be recuperated by a new form of humanism.
+Shakespeare may have become a "collapsing star" and a "black hole", 10 or a "dense, retentive abyss reflecting nothing but the horror, the impotent plight of the would-be uniquely clever, honest and above all disciplined Shakespeare scholar faced with over 4,000 items lodged by the World Shakespeare Bibliography every year and the certain knowledge that any and every interpretation evaporates the instant it is written";11 but the human and humanist urge of the Shakespeare scholar past, present and to come should not be underestimated.
+Shakespeare's "solar unassailability" will not stop engulfing humanistic scholarly labour.
+So, what to do when humanism in its most antihumanist, political and theoretical form becomes a cynical 'reflex'?
+If this sounds like an almost existentialist dilemma, it probably is, and hence the call for 'authentic' action cannot be far off.
+We know, since Sartre, that existentialism is also a humanism, a 'dogged' and desperate kind of humanism 'malgré tout'.
+Wilson's proposed 'authentic' action, in fact, follows Bataille's logic in "putting [Shakespeare] back into the use circuit as shit" and "putting all of Shakespeare's shit, all that is remote, revolting, terrible, Other and so on back into play".
+12 Shakespeare's texts thus become the 'resident evil', that which cannot be recuperated by any humanism, simply because it is not (entirely) human.
+Investigations into the 'inhuman' in Shakespeare, consequently, are what has been proliferating since and while these readings are not immune to a recuperation by humanism they are nevertheless no longer entirely humanist.
+I would suggest, they are, for want of a better word, 'posthumanist'.

-However, posthumanist cannot imply a simple turning away, neither from humanism nor from theory, but rather a "working through" or a "deconstruction of humanism" for which something like theory is still very much needed.
-It also is no turning away from historicism and materialism, but it is a historicism and materialism adapted to the changed, namely "posthuman condition".
-One aspect of this condition "after" humanism is the lost consensus, the lost universalism, concerning history and culture.
-The relevance of Shakespeare after humanism it seems lies in the combination of "presentism", strategic anachronism, even futurism, which are expressed in Linda Charnes's well-known essay "We were never early modern" (2006: 43-52), in which she claims that Shakespeare in contemporary culture stands for "Historicity itself" (42).
-It is not so much "calendar time" but the intensity of "subjective time" outside the dialectic between early and late modernity that resonates in Shakespearean characters like Hamlet.
-They are "always already postmodern, or rather, amodern since... one cannot 'post' something that has not yet happened" (47).
-This is not to say, however, that their value lies in a timeless aestheticist or moral human essence, or that they speak to the "heart of human feeling", but that they highlight - in analogy with Bruno Latour's argument in We Have Never Been Modern (1993) - that modernity (and one might claim, humanism) remains a "virtuality", an impossible task:
+However, posthumanist does not imply a simple turning away, neither from humanism nor from theory, but rather a 'working through' or a 'deconstruction of humanism' for which something like theory is needed more than ever.
+It also is no turning away from historicism and materialism, but it is a historicism and materialism adapted to the changed, 'posthuman condition'.
+One aspect of this condition 'after' humanism is the lost consensus, the lost universalism, concerning history and culture.
+The relevance of Shakespeare after humanism lies in a combination of the "presentism", the strategic anachronism, even futurism, expressed in Linda Charnes's well-known essay "We were never early modern", in which she claims that Shakespeare in contemporary culture stands for "Historicity itself".
+It is not so much 'calendar time' but the intensity of 'subjective time' outside the dialectic